 Drivers are also expected to reduce speed at night, near intersections, schools, bends, etc.

-Italian law says drivers must keep a warning triangle, reflective jackets and replacement lightbulbs in their car.
+Italian law says drivers must keep a warning triangle in the car, and it's a good idea to also keep reflective jackets and replacement lightbulbs in the car.
 During the day, dipped headlights should be used outside built-up areas, irrespective of the weather.
 Snow chains or winter tyres must also be used during winter months where signs indicate.

 Bear in mind...